Michael-1961/Website-Michael-Corsten/README.md

 team: "Team Members"
 funding: "Funding Source"
 years: "2020-2023"
+papers:
+  - claiming-solidarity
+  - schnulze
 ---

 Content in markdown...
 ```

+The `papers` field links to publications from `publikationen.json` using their IDs.
+Each publication has a short ID (visible in the JSON file) that you can reference.
+The build process validates that all referenced IDs exist.

 Create or edit these files to update content.